Drug and Alcohol Interventions

 Drug and alcohol interventions will conclude with outlined consequences as to what happens if the person continues to refuse professional help.
 The group should determine what these consequences will be before the intervention begins.

 Generally, the idea is to confront an addicted loved one when they are both off-guard and relatively sober or coherent.
 This allows for more vulnerability and honesty on their part.
-Once the addict arrives as the designated location and every member of the group is present, the group will take turns reading their letters, expressing their thoughts, and setting healthy boundaries.
+Once the addict arrives at the designated location and every member of the group is present, the group will take turns reading their letters, expressing their thoughts, and setting healthy boundaries.

 The Goal of Drug and Alcohol Interventions

-Interventions work by demonstrating to a drug or alcohol user how their actions have affected the people who care about them.
+Interventions work by demonstrating to drug or alcohol users how their actions have affected the people who care about them.
 As members of the group take turns talking about specific ways in which their loved one’s substance abuse has hurt them, the addict may begin to understand the gravity of the situation.
 However, the success of an addiction intervention weighs heavily on the boundaries set forth by the family.

 In the end, the goal of interventions is to motivate struggling individuals to seek treatment.
 Even though interventions don’t determine the outcome of treatment, they are an important first step to getting addicts and alcoholics into rehab.

 If the individual does agree to go to rehab, it is vital that he or she goes right away.
 This is another reason why preparation is so important — the team should have a plan set in place of where to send their loved one and when they can arrive at the addiction treatment center.
 However, there is no guarantee that subjects of addiction interventions will agree to treatment.
 If the individual does not agree to go to rehab, he or she must be subject to the boundaries set forth during the intervention.